Thinking about the most beautiful places in Italy and the unique places to visit in Italy?

 The next village is Corniglia with great views over the other villages and cobbled streets have the best gelato shop.

 The next stop should be Vernazza – the most picturesque village of the Cinque Terre.
-It has a beautiful harbor and many contracted streets, where one of them will take you to the castle, which can admire magnificent views.
+It has a beautiful harbor and many contracted streets, one of which will take you to the castle, which can admire magnificent views.

 The last one and the largest village is Monterosso al Mare.
 It has a large seafront and a big sandy beach.